awsdocs/elastic-beanstalk-samples/README.md

 The full set of Elastic Beanstalk documents is at http://aws.amazon.com/documentation/elastic-beanstalk/.

-An open source version of the Elastic Beanstalk Developer Guide is at https://github.com/awsdocs/aws-elastic-beanstalk-developer-guide/.

 ## Sample applications
 Sample applications that show the use of additional web frameworks, libraries and tools are available as open source projects on GitHub.